-- Only those brands and products that sponsor the Bartenders Association of Ireland, throughout the year, will be provided for competitors use (see rule 2.
-All other ingredients must be provided by the bartender and poured from a non-branded bottle or clear glass jug.
+- Only sponsoring brands and products will be provided for competitors use (see rule 2).
+Any other ingredients must be provided by the bartender and poured from a non-branded bottle or clear glass jug.

 - Brands & products that compete with the BAI sponsors brands are not permitted for use in the competition.

 - All cocktail decorations must be prepared in the preparation area only which may be in front of an audience and judges.

 - Any kind of pre-fixed decorations (partly prepared elsewhere) will be taken out of the competition and the contestant involved may be penalised.